 it in my price range (i.e., for free).
 I have, however, managed to find an appropriate hosting site, so here are

 instructions to download the CD If you have trouble with that, here are

-some other places you may be able to download it from.
+some other places you may be able to download it from, or maybe try my Dropbox account.
 If all else fails, email me and maybe we can arrange a transfer.
 Then again, I think the Race Into Space port

 is better anyway, so I'd suggest downloading that instead.
 It's also much smaller than the CD version of BARIS.

 If you download the floppy version, be sure to update it.
 The CD-ROM

 version has no patch or update that I know of.